simonhasan/asap-microbit-rover-lessons/_sources/teacher-notes/teacher-notes-02.md

 ### Differentiation

 Be prepared to support students struggling with the assignment.
 This could include providing templates, one-on-one assistance, or additional resources.
-For more information visit the [Differentiation](../differentiation/differentiation-02.md) section of this lesson.
+For more information, visit the [Differentiation](../differentiation/differentiation-02.md) section of this lesson.

 ### Reflection